ludavid15/myblog/README.md

-# Trivia Application
+# My Blog

 Welcome!
-This is the root directory of my trivia application.
+This is the root directory of my blog.
 This README file is a notepad where I can put down my ideas and things I've learned.
 As such, it will be very unstructured.

 ## Architecture